Aseelalsaqer/snack-api/README.md

 ## Snack API :
-CRUD API with Django Rest Framework
+Creating API with Django Rest Framework

 ## Feature Tasks and Requirements:
 -[X] Rebuild a custom version of Blog API demo project from scratch.